stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **5. You are a student currently learning about the different AWS services.
 Your employer asks you to tell him a bit about Amazon's glacier service.
 Which of the following best describes the use cases for Glacier?**
 * Infrequently accessed data & data archives

 **6. You work for a toy company that has a busy online store.
 As you are approaching Christmas, you find that your store is getting more and more traffic.
-Your web tier is behind an Auto Scaling group, but you notice that is is frequently scaling, sometimes multiple times in an hour, only to scale back down after peak usage.
+Your web tier is behind an Auto Scaling group, but you notice that it is frequently scaling, sometimes multiple times in an hour, only to scale back down after peak usage.
 You need to keep Auto Scaling from scaling up and down so rapidly.
 Which of the following options would help you to achieve this?**
 * Modify the Auto Scaling group cool-down timers & modify the Amazon CloudWatch alarm period that triggers your Auto Scaling scale down policy

 **7. You work in the genomics industry and you process large amounts of genomic data using a nightly Elastic Map Reduce (EMR) job.
 This job processes a single 3 Tb file which is stored on S3.
 The EMR job runs on 3 on-demand core nodes and four on-demand task nodes.
-The EMR job is now taking longer than anticipated and you have been asked to advise how to reduced the completion time?**
+The EMR job is now taking longer than anticipated and you have been asked to advise how to reduce the completion time?**
 * You should reduce the input split size in the MapReduce job configuration and then adjust the number of simultaneous mapper tasks so that more tasks can be processed at once

 **8. By definition a public subnet within a VPC is one that:**
-* In it's routing table it has at least one route that uses an Internet Gateway (IGW)
+* In its routing table it has at least one route that uses an Internet Gateway (IGW)

 **9. You have been asked to identify a service on AWS that is a durable key value store.
 Which of the services below meets this definition?**
 * Simple Storage Service (S3)